iadityatharu/Learn-PostgreSQL/intro.md

 finding fanme who contain first letter A in them
 SELECT * FROM employee WHERE fname LIKE 'A%';
 finding fname who contain last letter a in them
 SELECT * FROM employee WHERE fname LIKE '%a';

+# Section 5:
+## postgreSQL Calculation:
+1. COUNT (): It is used to count total number of column.
+2. SUM (): It is used to calculate the total of a numeric column.
+3. AVG (): It is used to calculate the average of a numeric column.
+4. MAX (): It is used to find the maximum value in a column.
+5. MIN (): It is used to find the minimum value in a column.